MicrosoftDocs/power-automate-docs/articles/minit/statistics.md

 # Statistics overview

 This article provides an overview of the properties of the process undergoing analysis.
 This includes the information about the process through summary charts and statistics.
 Statistics are shown in the top panel.
-The the listings of specific records displayed in the statistics appear in the bottom panel.
+The listings of specific records displayed in the statistics appear in the bottom panel.

 The statistics always reflect the data after filters, if any, have been applied.

 ## Types of statistics

-To open the statistics screen, select **Statistics** on the left panel in the **Processes** screen.
+To open the statistics screen, select **Statistics** on the left panel in the opened view.
 The following types of statistics are available:

 - **Case overview:** Statistics per single cases with case level metrics.
 To learn more, go to [Case overview statistics](case-overview-statistics.md).